texel-org/color/README.md

 #### `output = gamutMapOKLCH(oklch, gamut = sRGBGamut, targetSpace = gamut.space, out = [0, 0, 0], mapping = MapToCuspL, [cusp])`

 Performs fast gamut mapping in OKLCH as [described by Björn Ottoson](https://bottosson.github.io/posts/gamutclipping/) (2021).
 This takes an input `[l,c,h]` coords in OKLCH space, and ensures the final result will lie within the specified color `gamut` (default `sRGBGamut`).
-You can further specify a different target space (which default's the the gamut's space), for example to get a linear-light sRGB and avoid the transfer function, or to keep the result in OKLCH:
+You can further specify a different target space (which default's to the gamut's space), for example to get a linear-light sRGB and avoid the transfer function, or to keep the result in OKLCH:

 ```js
 import { gamutMapOKLCH, sRGBGamut, sRGBLinear, OKLCH } from "@texel/color";